-In my home, my dachshund will literally hunt for that special sunny spot near a window for a cozy nap.
-At least inside, we have air conditioning to keep him cool and out of the extreme heat.
+My Dachshunds will literally hunt for that special sunny spot beaming down from a window.
+At least inside, we have air conditioning to keep their body temperature cool.

 If your Dachshund needs some help losing those extra pounds, check out our How To Keep Your Dachshund Healthy Post.

 If your Dachshund has any issues with their thyroid, they will be more prone to overheating and heatstroke.
 The thyroid is in charge of regulating their internal body temperature.
 If they have a thyroid issue, it is best to keep them out of the heat.

 If you have a long-hair, black-colored Dachshund, they are more at risk of overheating than a light-colored doxie.
 This is because of their fur thickness and dark color.

 The color black absorbs all light and heat.
 The darker the doxie, the hotter the doxie.